To perform a switch, simply log in online, select your SIPP account and the option to switch.

 To find out whether this is suitable for you, please contact Fidelity Retirement Service on 0800 368 6882.

 The quickest way to open an account is online.

 You can open an account with a single contribution, regular contribution, a transfer, or a combination of all three.
 Contributions can be made using your own personal money, by your employer, or from your company.

 You can also open a Fidelity SIPP with contributions from a third party.
-Simply download this form.
+Simply download the SIPP third-party top-up form.

 We’ll claim basic tax relief at 20% for non-tax payers and basic-rate taxpayers on any contributions made within your annual allowance.

 If you’re a higher-rate or additional-rate taxpayer, you need to claim the rest of your tax relief.
 Any additional amounts can be claimed through your annual tax return or by contacting HMRC.